When you are looking for the best forex brokers for long term trading, best swap rates are more important than low

 I also checked their regulations and eliminated the ones that are not regulated.

-Although there are some unregulated brokers that seem reliable and have shown a good performance choosing from regulated brokers is safer in my opinion.
+Although there are some unregulated brokers that seem reliable and have shown good performance choosing from regulated brokers is safer in my opinion.

 One more thing!

-Swap rates changes every day so you may see different rates than you see in the table here, however, this difference is not pivotal in a way that changes the rank of the brokers and turns a broker with good positive or negative swap into a bad one.
+Swap rates change every day so you may see different rates than you see in the table here, however, this difference is not pivotal in a way that changes the rank of the brokers and turns a broker with good positive or negative swap into a bad one.

 Forex Brokers with the Best Swap for Long-term Trading